MicrosoftDocs/entra-docs/docs/id-governance/custom-extension-security.md

 Lifecycle Workflow's custom extensions can't be migrated from bearer to proof-of-possession type access tokens.
 You have to create new custom extensions and configure them in the corresponding workflows.

-For a subset of entitlement management custom extensions, you can use the ‘Update to new extension type’ option available via the entitlement management user interface.
-To complete this you'd do the following:
+For a subset of entitlement management custom extensions, you can use the ‘*Update to new extension type*’ option available via the entitlement management user interface.
+To update to a new extension type, you'd do the following steps:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Identity Governance Administrator](../identity/role-based-access-control/permissions-reference.md#identity-governance-administrator).